LuisaEbner/ERF/README.md

 # The ExpertRuleFit model (ERF)

-This repository includes the implementation of the ExpertRuleFit Model as proposed in the Master Thesis "Complementing Prediction Rule Ensembles with Expert Knowledge".
+This repository includes the implementation of the ExpertRuleFit Model as proposed in the Master Thesis **Complementing Prediction Rule Ensembles with Expert Knowledge**.
 The model is based on the RuleFit model by Friedman and Popescu
 (http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf)

 **File Description:**